awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database.md

 ### Console<a name="aurora-global-database-create.console"></a>

+The console process to create a global database is different for MySQL and PostgreSQL\.

+**To create an Aurora PostgreSQL global database using the AWS Management Console**

+1. Start with an existing PostgreSQL version 10\.11 cluster or create a new version 10\.11 cluster\.
+For more about creating a cluster, see [Creating a DB Cluster and Connecting to a Database on an Aurora PostgreSQL DB Cluster](CHAP_GettingStartedAurora.CreatingConnecting.AuroraPostgreSQL.md)\.

+1. After your PostgreSQL version 10\.11 cluster is created and available, create one or more secondary clusters by following the steps in [Adding an AWS Region to an Aurora Global Database](#aurora-global-database-attaching)\.

-**To create an Aurora global database using the AWS Management Console**
+**To create an Aurora MySQL global database using the AWS Management Console**

-1. Sign in to the AWS Management Console and open the Amazon RDS console for a region where Aurora global databases are available\.
+1. Sign in to the AWS Management Console and open the Amazon RDS console for a region where Aurora global databases are available\. \(See also [Limitations of Aurora Global Database](#aurora-global-database.limitations)\.\)

 1. Choose **Create Database**\.

-1. On the **Select engine** page, choose the MySQL 5\.6\-compatible or 5\.7\-compatible Aurora engine and **Global** for **Database location**\.
+1. On the **Select engine** page, choose the Aurora engine and **Global** for **Database location**\.
 For an example, see the following images\.
 **Note**
  Make sure that **Standard Create** is chosen\. **Standard create** makes visible the choices that you need for Aurora global databases\.
 Don't choose **Easy Create**\.

-   1. Choose Aurora as the engine:
+   1. Choose **Amazon Aurora** as the engine:
 ![\[Screenshot of the engine options choices when creating a database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-create-global-01a.png)

-   1. Choose MySQL 5\.6 or MySQL 5\.7 compatibility\.
+   1. Choose the **Edition** you want to use\.

-   1. Choose **Global** as the location:
+   1. Choose **Global** as the database location:
 ![\[Screenshot of the database location choices when creating an Aurora cluster.
 Choose "global" to create an Aurora global databases.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-databases-create-global-01c.png)
 **Note**
  Choosing **Global** sets up the global database and the primary Aurora cluster\.
 Once the global database is created and available, you can add a secondary AWS Region\.